-Watch the steam rising above that cup — that’s what Christmas is made of.
+Watching the steam rising above that cup is what Christmas comfort is made of.
 And Christmas photography of steaming hot drinks evokes that same cozy feeling in your viewers’ minds.

 Shooting steam is not even as tricky as you might think.
 And you’ll end up with beautiful images like this one.

 It’s the position of your light source that matters.
-With backlight, steam looks practically shiny.
+With backlight, steam almost looks shiny.
 Place your main light source slightly behind the scene.

 To add some volume and lift the shadows, add a reflector on the other side.